robcog-iai/UR17/Documentation/Milestone2.md

 The actual code for the menus is taken from the following link (Slate Tutorial) [https://wiki.unrealengine.com/Template:Slate_Introduction_%E2%80%92_Basic_Menu_Part_1] and can be found in the classes "GameUI" and "PickupGameUI".
 This tutorial will also be used to later adjust the menu "buttons".

-* To enable the pick up and rotation with a menu the "GPickup" and "GameController" classes were adjusted.
-It should be noted that at there is alot of unnecessary code at the moment, which will be removed at a lter point.
+* To enable the pickup and rotation with a menu the "GPickup" and "GameController" classes were adjusted.
+It should be noted that at there is a lot of unnecessary code at the moment, which will be removed at a later point.
-For the menu pick up the character has to stand still, which is solved with a boolean which shows if a menu is active.
+For the menu pick up the character has to stand still, which is solved with a Boolean that shows if a menu is active.

 ```
 // Stop movment when menu is active by Wlademar Zeitler